-Our schedule takes us from Land’s End to John O’Groats in seven days, departing on Thursday, May 9th and arriving at our destination on Wednesday, May 15th.
-The dates have been chosen so that we can visit both hospitals en route; Chesterfield Royal Hospital on Saturday, May 11th and Weston Park Hospital on Sunday, May 12th.
+Our schedule took us from Land’s End to John O’Groats in seven days, departing on Thursday, May 9th and arriving at our destination on Wednesday, May 15th.
+The dates were chosen so that we could visit both hospitals en route; Chesterfield Royal Hospital on Saturday, May 11th and Weston Park Hospital on Sunday, May 12th.

-Day 1: We leave Land’s End to snake across Cornwall, Devon and Somerset en route to our first night’s ‘shut-eye’ in Wiltshire; something we are sure to be looking forward to after our opening day on the road.
+Day 1: We left Land’s End to snake across Cornwall, Devon and Somerset en route to our first night’s ‘shut-eye’ in Wiltshire; something we looked forward to after our opening, and slightly fraught, day on the road.

-Day 2: By-passing Bristol and Bath we head northwards towards the Midlands.
-There are several routes we might take, some more direct than others, through Gloucestershire and onwards but there’s a huge obstacle in our way, Birmingham, should we go west or east of it?
+Day 2: By-passing Bristol and Bath we headed northwards towards the Midlands.
+There were several routes we might have taken through Gloucestershire and onward, some more direct that others but there was a huge obstacle in our way, Birmingham, should we go west or east of it?
+(We chose east)

-Day 3: We spend the day in Chesterfield, visiting Chesterfield Royal Hospital and replenishing supplies.
-We may be less than half way through our LeJoG trip but it took two days to get to Land’s End in the first place – by the time we finally arrive back home we will have driven the length of England and Scotland twice!
+Day 3: We spent the day in Chesterfield, visiting Chesterfield Royal Hospital and replenishing supplies.
+We might have been less than half way through our LeJoG trip but it had taken us two days to get to Land’s End in the first place – by the time we finally arrived back home we had driven the length of England and Scotland twice!

-Day 4: To Weston Park Hospital for the Crooked Spire Classic Tours ‘Tally Ho Classic Run’ which this year starts from the hospital and runs around south Yorkshire and north Derbyshire.
-Entrants’ cars leave from 11:00am and are also raising funds for Weston Park Cancer Charity.
-Gael and I will follow the ‘Tally Ho’ route until the lunch halt, then head northwards in the afternoon to our overnight stop near Hadrian’s Wall.
+Day 4: To Weston Park Hospital for the Crooked Spire Classic Tours ‘Tally Ho Classic Run’ which this year started from the hospital and ran around South Yorkshire and North Derbyshire.
+Entrants’ cars left from 11:00am and were also raising funds for Weston Park Cancer Charity.

 Day 5: Into Scotland!
-Tonight we shall be staying north of Perth however we’ll avoid Edinburgh and the Forth Road Bridge for a more rural route towards the Cairngorms.
+Tonight we stayed north of Perth, avoiding Edinburgh (though unfortunately not Falkirk!) and the Forth Road Bridge for a more rural route towards the Cairngorms.

-Day Six: The choice of routes is less and sticking to B-roads adds almost 50 miles to our route but the further we go, the more picturesque the scenery, so it’s worth it.
-We pass an infamous battlefield before crossing the ‘Abhainn Nis’ heading west before we turn north once more.
+Day Six: The choice of routes was less and sticking to B-roads added almost 50 miles to our route but the further we wne, the more picturesque the scenery, so it was well worth it.
+We visited an infamous battlefield before crossing the ‘Abhainn Nis’ heading west before turning north once more.

-Day Seven: Our final day and our route is almost due north, then north-east.
-Unfortunately we have to take an A-road part of the way, there is no alternative in the more remote parts of Caithness.
-We aim to reach John O’Groats mid-afternoon; have a cuppa, take some photos, buy a souvenir or two and then head south, our LeJoG adventure completed.
+Day Seven: Our final day and our route was almost due north, then north-east.
+Unfortunately we had to take A-roads part of the way, no alternatives exist in the more remote parts of Caithness.
+We reached John O’Groats mid-afternoon; had a cuppa and slice of cake, took some photos, bought a souvenir or two and then headed south, our LeJoG adventure completed.